 The Penn HOSA Foundation Scholarship Fund supports the 110 Penn HOSA chapters composed of middle school, secondary, and post-secondary/collegiate students

 by providing scholarships.

 Named after our co-founder and former Executive Director Helen Heidelbaugh, we're happy to announce our first annual Aspire Scholarship winner.
-Ten other worthy students also received scholarships this year totalling $40,000.
+Last year (2020) we gave out over a dozen scholarships totaling $40,000.

 ABOUT THE ASPIRE AWARD

 our most prestigious $7,500 “Helen Heidelbaugh Aspire Award Scholarship”

 honor of our past Executive Director

 who has been a pioneer in nursing and community health care.